Shepherds-Scribes/william-perkins/markdown/golden-chain/revised/5-god-nature-of-god.md

 > 1 John 1:5,7
 > God is *light,* and in him is no darkness...
 But if we walk in the light, as he is light...

-Hence it is manifest that to have Life, and to be Life: to be in Light, and to be Light, in God are all one.
+Hence it is manifest that to have life, and to be life: to be in light, and to be light, in God are all one.
 Neither is God subject to generality, or speciality; whole, or parts; matter or that which is made of matter: for so there should be in God divers things, and one more perfect than another.
 Therefore, whatsoever is in God, is his essence, and all that he is, he is by essence.
 The saying of Augustine in his 6th book and 4th chapter of the Trinity, is fit to prove this: "In God," saith he, "to be, and to be just or mighty, are all one: but in the mind of man, it is not all one to be, and to be mighty, or just: for the mind may be destitute of these virtues, and yet a mind."

 Hence it is manifest that the nature of God is immutable and spiritual.